gbmhunter/blog/content/programming/machine-learning/machine-learning-on-an-embedded-system/_index.md

 * Various Adafruit boards
 * Arduino Nano 33 BLE Sense

 On device training is NOT support with TFL for MCUs (not surprising, really).
+Only a limited sub-set of features are supported.
+They can be found at [all_ops_resolver.cc](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/all_ops_resolver.cc).

 ## Model Training Workflow